 A road trip is one of the best ways to explore Morocco.
-The distances between the coast and the mountains are quite short so that you can enjoy different sceneries during your trip.
-Read here about Delphine’s trip back in 2017 and her tips on how to make your Morocco road trip a once in a lifetime experience.
+The distances between the coast and the mountains are pretty short, so you can enjoy different sceneries during your trip.
+Read here about Delphine’s trip back in 2017 and her tips on how to make your Morocco road trip a once-in-a-lifetime experience.

 Written by Delphine from LesterLost